Food assistance program—change of name to supplemental nutrition assistance program (SNAP), amendments to ch 13

 HUMAN SERVICES DEPARTMENT

-The Human Services Department hereby proposes to amend Chapter 13, "Program Evaluation," Iowa Administrative Code.
+The Human Services Department hereby amends Chapter 13, "Program Evaluation," Iowa Administrative Code.

 Legal Authority for Rule Making